-After the fantasy and planning stage, the abuser sets a victim up and put their plan in action.
-This way, they will set a victim up with a situation where they can give good reason for their abuse towards them.
+After the fantasy and planning stage, the abuser sets a victim up and puts their plan into action.
+This way, they will set a victim up with a situation where they can give a good reason for their abuse.
 This whole cycle of abuse shows how difficult it is to leave an abusive relationship.
 The abuser shows many loving gestures between the stages.

 The apologies will make the fearful feelings die down.
-They will make a victim understand that things will be different this time and one must be available to help them.
+They will make victims understand that things will be different this time, and one must be available to help them.
 They will shower a victim with gifts and show that they truly love them.
 Meanwhile, the dangers of staying are very real.